On Jordan-H\"older series of some locally analytic representations: The functor and its properties

-\begin{rmk} We remark that also the description in Cor. \ref{duality_cor} has a counterpart in the relative version.
-Indeed, let $V$ be as before a smooth admissible $L_P$-represen\-tation.
-By letting act $U_P^{-,n}$ trivially on $V$, it has even the structure of a $P^n$-representation.
-Then we get isomorphisms
+\begin{rmk} We remark that also the description in Cor. \ref{duality_cor} has a counterpart in the 'enriched' version, i.e., including a smooth representation $V$.
+Indeed, let $V$ be as before a smooth admissible $L_P$-representation.
+By letting act $U_P$ trivially on $V$, it has the structure of a $P$-representation.
+Then we get a topological isomorphism